 Commercial Real Estate Loans

 Here is another type of commercial lender that you might never have thought about - credit unions.
 They are flush with cash right now, and they are hungy to make a few commercial real estate loans.
 The commercial mortgage rates offered by credit unions are usually about 0.25% to 0.375% higher than banks, but credit unions are not nearly so fussy.
 The last active type of commercial lender is a commercial hard money lender, like my own firm, Blackburne & Sons.

-Most commercial banks and credit unions are NOT national lenders.
+Most commercial banks and credit unions are not nationwide lenders.
 In fact, most commercial lenders prefer to lend close to one of their branches.
 If your commercial loan is less than $5 million, you will definitely want to place it with a local lender.
 The closer your property is to your proposed commercial lender, the lower the interest rate that are likely to enjoy.

 But how do you find the closest local lender if you don't live in the area?
 You need to plot all of the local banks and credit unions on a map and call the ones located closest to the property you are trying to finance.
-This is actually easier than it sounds.
+This is actually much easier than it sounds.
 Simply go to maps.yahoo.com and type in the address of the commercial property that you are trying to finance.
 You will see a field entitled, "Find a Business."
 In this field, simply type in "Banks", and instantly all of the nearby banks will be plotted on the map.